Pumpkin Chocolate Chip Pancakes

 - In a large bowl whisk together the flour, sugar, baking powder, baking soda, and salt and the spices

-- Serve with a dollop of whipped cream and maple syrup and a sprinkling of chopped nuts, or place on the prepared baking sheet to keep warm in the oven until all of the pancakes are ready at 200°F
+- Serve immediately with a dollop of whipped cream and maple syrup and a sprinkling of chopped nuts, or place on the prepared baking sheet to keep warm in the oven until all of the pancakes are ready at 200°F

 Homemade Pumpkin Purée